Building Handwired Dactyl Manuform Keyboard

 Here’s what I used:

-Keycaps: Salvaged from an old keyboard.
+• Keycaps: Salvaged from an old keyboard.
 Finding the right set for this layout is tricky, so I didn’t bother.
 If you do buy new ones, make sure they’re the same height profile.
+Update: Later i printed red keycaps for some of the keys.

-Arduino Pro Micro: One for each half.
-I avoided USB-C versions since I read they can be problematic; stuck with the cheap micro-USB ones.
+• Arduino Pro Micro: One for each half.
+I avoided USB-C version since I read they can be problematic because they are only usb 2 actually; stuck with the cheap micro-USB ones and for the right one i soldered usb c female breakout.

-TRS or TRRS jack + cable: To connect the two halves.
-I went with a 3.5mm headphone jack for simplicity.
+• TRS or TRRS jack + cable: To connect the two halves.
+I went with a 3.5mm headphone jack for simplicity, you can choose any connector as long as you have at least 3 pins.
+TRS seemed easier to solder and manage than rj9.

-Wires: 24 AWG for rows/columns, plus jumper wires for Arduino connections.
-Jumpers make debugging easier.
+• Wires: 24 AWG for rows/columns, plus jumper wires for Arduino connections.
+Jumpers make debugging and in case of failure replacing arduino easier.

 Building the Keyboard